antmicro/usb-test-suite-build/README.md

 This repository is a top level repo, with libraries used by the project and specific testbenches and cores as submodules.

+Documentation for this project is hosted at [Read the Docs](https://usb-test-suite.readthedocs.io/en/latest/index.html).

 ## Setup

 It is recommended that you use a virtualenv or similar tool.